Teach, Model, and Reinforce Expectations

-Are you noticing a gap between students’ behavior and your expectations?
+Are you noticing a gap between your expectations and students’ classroom behavior?
 Is that gap widening as the year goes along?

 If so, it might be time to revisit PCM #9 Teach, Model, and Reinforce Behavior Expectations.

-Some obvious optimal times to do this are the first week in January and after Spring Break, but modeling appropriate behavioral expectations can come at any time you feel there is a need for a refresher!
+Some obvious optimal times to do this are the beginning of the year, the first week in January and after Spring Break, but modeling appropriate behavioral expectations can come at any time you feel there is a need for a refresher!